We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 When should I see a speech pathologist about my child's speech development?

 The intuition of parents regarding their child’s development is often a significant indicator of their progress; therefore, any concerns are always taken seriously.
-Early assessment and intervention enable the best opportunity for optimal speech and language outcomes; therefore, prompt action to investigate any concerns is recommended.
+Early assessment and intervention enable the best opportunity for optimal speech and language outcomes.
+If you have any concerns about your child’s speech, an appointment can be made here for assessment with one of our speech pathologists.

 The type of errors your child makes can impact the level of concern warranted.
 Children who produce errors that occur in typical development may simply need more time to acquire a certain sound and/or stop a certain error by themselves.
 However, children who make errors that do not occur in typical development are less likely to fix these themselves and are more likely to require therapy.
 Unusual or disordered speech errors often require more time to remediate in therapy then delayed errors.
 The occurrence of any unusual or disordered errors in your child’s speech warrants prompt referral to a speech pathologist for evaluation.